mtross2/Sorghum-3D-Reconstruction/README.md

 Implemented in the paper:

-  * Identifying shared and unique loci linked to the angle of individual sorghum leaves via 3D reconstruction
+  * 3D reconstruction identifies loci linked to variation in angle of individual sorghum leaves